 It scared me.
 That night the yelling was louder.
 My fathers voice echoed.
 It was deeper than usual, almost evil.
 I had left my door open, and I could hear my mother yelling from a room to the left of my door, down the hallway.
 My father from the right, probably the living room.
 I thought about getting up and closing the door, but when I looked at the door knob it appeared to grow and throb, and it only got worse as they got louder.
 I tried covering my head, but as soon as I blocked out the moonlight seeping in through openings in my curtains, my head started spinning again.
 The yelling was getting worse, but the spinning was making me sick to my stomach, so I pulled the covers off my head, and looked toward the door.

-Now, when I read that "1 in every 3 women in the United States has been a victim of some form of physical violence by an intimate partner in their lifetime," and that 1 in every 4 boys will commit that assault, I think about you and your brother.
-The thought that the odds that either of you will be guilty of sexual assault in your lifetime frightens me.
-Not really because of the consequences you would face (although I do fear that), but because of the pain you could cause.
+Now, when I read that "1 in every 3 women in the United States has been a victim of some form of physical violence by an intimate partner in their lifetime," and that 1 in every 4 boys will commit that assault, I think about my sons.
+The thought that the odds that either of them will be guilty of sexual assault in their lifetime frightens me.
+Not really because of the consequences they would face (although I do fear that), but because of the pain they could cause.

-I am proud of the fact you will never see what I saw.
-I am thrilled, that you are growing up in an environment where that is not normal, or acceptable.
-But, for that reason, I fear you will not learn the lesson that I did.
-The best I can do is tell you what happened to me, and hope I do so in a way that you will learn from my experiences.
+I am proud of the fact they will never see what I saw.
+I am thrilled, that they are growing up in an environment where that is not normal, or acceptable.
+But, for that reason, I fear they will not learn the lesson that I did.
+The best I can do is tell them what happened to me, and hope I do so in a way that they will learn from my experiences.

 The first step in solving any problem must be to recognize there is actually a problem.
 Considering violence against women affects so many people, its remarkable that so little progress is being made.
 Colleges have become less safe for women, large percentages of domestic violence goes unreported and women are raped or murdered at alarming rates.